abhishekarya1/Hash-Define-myNotes/content/spring-boot/cloud.md

 ## Service Registry and Discovery
 We use Netflix Eureka Server for this.

 Each service registers itself to the Eureka server.
 Multiple instances of the same service can also be registered.
-We can then refer to services by their name instead of a URL.
+We can then **refer to services by their name instead of a URL**.

+{{% notice note %}}
+Even if the discovery server goes down, the services maintain an ephemeral local copy of the service registry.
+This local registry doesn't let the discovery server become a single point-of-failure.
+{{% /notice %}}

 ### Server
 Notice that the `spring-boot-starter-web` dependency is not required to up the Eureka server.